 [ Updated 12/27/2020 ]

 Caffeine Free Coke has not been permanently discontinued.
 The COVID-19 crisis has caused a shortage in aluminum cans, which caused Coca-Cola to temporarily stop producing Caffeine Free Coke.
 Most other beverage manufacturers have also limited less popular drins until the shortage is resolved.

 So, take a deep breath and relax.
-Caffeine Free Coke will be back, but probably not until 2021. 😢
+Caffeine Free Coke will be back, but probably not until at least mid-2021. 😢

 Where can I find Caffeine Free Coke?

-Some independent online stores may have Caffeine Free Coke, but expect to pay 10x the normal price.
+Some independent online stores may list Caffeine Free Coke, but expect to pay 10x the normal price.
+Be wary of any store that claims to have a lot of stock of cans.

 - Caffeine Free Diet Coke is available on Amazon here (in stock)

 Do they still make Caffeine Free Coke?

-Coca-Cola is not producing Caffeine Free Coke right now while it figures out how to adjust to the increased demand for sodas in cans.
+Coca-Cola is producing Caffeine Free Coke in limited supply while it figures out how to adjust to the increased demand for sodas at home.

 I have a family member who works for Coca-Cola.
-She didn’t initially know what was going on.
-She initially thought Coca-Cola stopped producing Caffeine Free Coke temporarily as a result of COVID-19 impacts on the supply of raw materials.
+Even employees didn’t initially know what was going on.
+She thought Coca-Cola stopped producing Caffeine Free Coke temporarily as a result of COVID-19 impacts on the supply of raw materials.

 Later, she figured out the issue was actually a shortage of aluminum cans that caused Coca-Cola to limit the amount of flavors produced.
 So, it’s definitely a raw materials issue- aluminum!
 Who would have thought the shortage was cans?!?!?